 2# Corals – subject includes types and forms of corals, their importance in the marine environment, coral reproduction and more.

 4# Coral Broodstock Extraction and Handling – this subject covers proper procedures of extraction and handling corals.
-This is crucial step to ensure minimal impact and stress on the organism during the propagation process.
+This is a crucial step to ensure minimal impact and stress on the organism during the propagation process.

-5# Substrate – a subject that covers all types of substrates used in coral restoration, their advantages and disadvantages.
+5# Substrate – a subject that covers all types of substrates used in coral restoration, their advantages, and disadvantages.
 It includes an overview of all man-made materials and natural substrates.

 6# Coral Propagation Methods and Techniques – this subject covers the coral propagation techniques invented by Ocean Quest.